 In 2019, Stachelle was named to the Vanderbilt University Divinity School Public Theology and Racial Justice Collaborative Cohort, which is a national body of persons committed to consistent dialogue around issues pertaining to racial justice that impact them locally, but have national import.
 By consistent collaboration, Cohort participation will serve as a think tank for ideas, collective witness, and support for the journey.

 Stachelle earned her Master of Divinity from Louisville Presbyterian Theological Seminary as part of the "Agents of Change" cohort and received her chaplaincy certification through Norton Healthcare in May 2020.
-Stachelle was accepted to the Certificate of Advanced Studies in Ecumenical Studies program at the Ecumenical Institute at Chateau de Bossey in Geneva, Switzerland.
-She is tentatively expected to begin her studies in September 2020.
+Stachelle was accepted to the Certificate of Advanced Studies in Ecumenical Studies program at the Ecumenical Institute at Chateau de Bossey in Geneva, Switzerland and was expected to begin her studies in September 2020 before COVID-19.